Santuario Healing Center

 Santuario saturates the senses.
-Whether due to the heavy oxygenated air of the rainforest, the natural surround sound of birds and insect life that constantly reverberate the air– or the otherworldly beauty of the panoply of exotic trees and flowers, the ambience of Santuario Huistin is one of deep tranquility.
-In fact, one doesn’t simply visit Santuario Huistin, one becomes immersed and transformed by it.
+Whether due to ancient boiling river, a geological world wonder, that is the phenomenal setting of Santuario or the natural surround sound of birds and insect life that constantly reverberate the air, the ambience of Santuario Huishtin is one of deep tranquility and powerful magic.
+In fact, one doesn’t simply visit Santuario Huishtin, one becomes immersed and transformed by it.
 The jungle and ancient boiling river trigger memories in the human psyche of a primordial life on earth.
 The family are warm, caring and treat you like they have known you all their lives.
 When you visit Santuario, there is a common experience of familiarity, as if you had been there before—and are finally coming home again.

 Some brief excerpts of our testimonials on Trip Advisor!

 "WOW!
 Such a powerful shaman !
 The Maestro and his family are so caring and loving people.
 They make you feel like at home.
 This place is magic and so beautiful!
 Attilo, D.

 "Santuario Healing provides a unique experience like no other!
 It is an otherworldly life changing experience set deep within the jungle near a boiling volcanic river."
 Melanie, M.